qunitjs/qunit/docs/api/config/moduleId.md

 version_added: "1.23.0"
 ---

-In the HTML Reporter, select one or more modules to run by their internal ID.
+Used by the HTML Reporter, this selects one or more modules by their internal ID to run exclusively.

 <table>
 <tr>